MedivhV/MedivhV/README.md

-- 👋 Hi, I’m @MedivhV
+- 👋 Hi, I’m @Medivhvvv
-- 👀 I’m interested in Cloud Solution Engineering
+- 👀 I
-- 🌱 I’m currently learning Computational Mathematics
+- 🌱 I'm currently majoring in Computational Mathematics, Combinatorics and Optimization, along with Physics and Pure Mathematics minors
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me fengtulei@gmail.com

 <!---